openstack-infra/system-config/doc/source/running-your-own.rst

 #.
 Setup Jenkins per :ref:`jenkins`.

-At this stage doing a 'recheck no bug' should still report LOST on a change.
+At this stage doing a 'recheck' should still report LOST on a change.
 But in the zuul debug.log in /var/log/zuul you should see a 'build xxx not registered' being reported from gearman : this indicates you have never had an executor register itself for that queue, and it's being ignored.